takien/JSONPress/readme.txt

 == Other notes ==
 * `/json/` Rewrite endpoints may be not work at this time.
 You can use sub domain or query `?json=1` instead

+== Installation ==

+There are many ways to install this plugin, e.g:

+1. Upload compressed (zip) plugin using WordPress plugin uploader.
+2. Install using plugin installer in WordPress dashboard.
+3. Upload manually uncompressed plugin file using FTP.

+== Frequently Asked Questions ==

+none

+== Screenshots ==

+1. Default
+2. Add debug=1 query to display JSON in pretty format
+3. You can also use print_r=1 for debugging purpose
+4. Use callback for JSONP access
+5. Settings page

+== Upgrade Notice ==

+none

 == Changelog ==